CodingGagan/markdown_test/using-kubecost/navigating-the-kubecost-ui/cloud-costs-explorer/cloud-cost-metrics.md

 <summary>GCP</summary>

-The billing report has a Tags column which contains a Record of key values pairs.
-Kubecost checks for the presence of the following keys which may not have associated value:
+The billing report has a Tags column which contains a Record of key values pairs. nOps checks for the presence of the following keys which may not have associated value:

 * `goog-gke-volume`
 * `goog-gke-node`